celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 `peerTracker` has internal logic that continuiously tracks and garbage collects peers based on whether they connected to the node, disconnected from the node, or responded to the node while taking into consideration response speed.
 All connected peers are kept track of in a list, and disconnected peers are marked for removal, all as a part of a garbage collection routine. `peerTracker` also blocks peers that behave maliciously, but not in a routine, instead, it does so on `blockPeer` call.

 We intend to use this internal logic to periodically select peers that are "good" and store them in the peer store mentioned in the storage section.
-To do this, we will "hook" into the internals of `peerTracker` and `libhead.Exchange` by defining new "event handlers" intended to handle two main events from `peerTracker`:
+To do this, we will "hook" into the internals of `peerTracker` and `libhead.Exchange` by defining new "event handlers" intended to handle the following events from `peerTracker`:

 1. `OnUpdatedPeers`: _This event is triggered on every garbage collection cycle from `peerTracker`.
 The list will have undergone changes from the other routines before this event is triggered._
-2. `OnBlockedPeer`: _This event is triggered every time the `blockPeer` action is called_

 ```diff
 type peerTracker struct {